 And of course a beautiful world to come where overcomers will tell stories and celebrate victories.

-And I open my hands, willingly giving it all back to Him,
+For now I open my hands and willingly give it all back to Him,

 breathe deeply, refill my heart with hope,